neoforged/.github/primers/26.1/index.md

     - `idleUnderWaterAnimationState` - The state of idling underwater but not on the ground.
     - `idleUnderWaterOnGroundAnimationState` - The state of idling underwater while touching the seafloor.
     - `idleOnGroundAnimationState` - The state of idling on the ground, not underwater.
+    - `playDeadAnimationState` - The state of playing dead.
     - `$AnimationState` -> `$AxolotlAnimationState`
 - `net.minecraft.world.entity.animal.chicken.ChickenVariant` now takes in a resource for the baby texture
 - `net.minecraft.world.entity.animal.cow.CowVariant` now takes in a resource for the baby texture
 - `net.minecraft.world.entity.animal.cat.CatVariant` now takes in a resource for the baby texture
     - `CatVariant#assetInfo` - Gets the entity texture based on whether the entity is a baby.
 - `net.minecraft.world.entity.animal.equine.AbstractHorse#BABY_SCALE` - The scale of the baby size compared to an adult.
+- `net.minecraft.world.entity.animal.frog.Tadpole`
+    - `ageLockParticleTimer` - A timer for how long the particles for the agelocked entity should spawn.
+    - `setAgeLocked`, `isAgeLocked` - Handles agelocking for the tadpole.
+- `net.minecraft.world.entity.animal.goat.Goat#addHorns`, `removeHorns` are removed
 - `net.minecraft.world.entity.animal.pig.PigVariant` now takes in a resource for the baby texture
 - `net.minecraft.world.entity.animal.rabbit.Rabbit`
     - `hopAnimationState` - The state of the hop the entity is performing.